paultopia/murdersky/index.md

 If you go out of town, you should also keep emergency survival supplies in your car to survive long enough for rescue to arrive.
 These include blankets, chemical hand warmers, food, water, and maybe flares, etc.

-Fuel lines can freeze; keep the tank about half full at all times in the winter.

-Tire pressure goes down in the winter.
-Check it when it gets cold, and add more air.

 From a Canadian friend: